mahes-a/2023/microsoft-fabric/DataActivatorRealTimeStreamAlerts.md

-# Microsoft Fabric : No-Code Alerting on Real-time Streams using Data Activator
+# Microsoft Fabric: No-Code Alerting on Real-time Streams using Data Activator

 Data Activator is a no-code tool part of Microsoft Fabric that allows users to automatically take actions based on conditions and patterns in data.
 It monitors data in Power BI reports and Event Hub data streams, triggering actions such as email alerts.
-It enables businesses to build a alerting system that can handle data at scale.
+It enables businesses to build a alerting system that can handle data on a scale.
 This tool eliminates the need for manual monitoring and offers a no-code solution for acting on data insights.

 Refer [here](https://github.com/microsoft/dataActivator/blob/main/ConsolidatedDocs.md) and [here](https://blog.fabric.microsoft.com/en-us/blog/driving-actions-from-your-data-with-data-activator/) for more info.